 Now if it is so in the Civil War, we have the right to look to see what happened in the War of Independence.
-It is likely "” it is not always certain "” but it is likely that we shall see there some anticipations of the logical development which appeared in the Civil War.
+Il is likely – it is not always certain – but it is likely that we shall see there some anticipations of the logical development which appeared in the Civil War.
 They are there.

 But later Washington found that it was imperative to have them, and four thousand of them fought among the thirty thousand soldiers of Washington.
 They gained certain rights after independence was achieved.
 Then sections of the bourgeoisie who were with them deserted them.
 And the Negro movement collapsed.

 We see exactly the same thing but more intensified in the Populist movement.
-There was a powerful movement of one and one quarter of a million Negroes in the South (The Southern Tenant Farmers' Association).
+There is a powerful movement of one and one quarter of a million Negroes in the South (the Southern Tenant Farmers Association).
 They joined the Populist movement and were in the extreme left wing of this movement, when Populism was discussing whether it should go on with the Democratic Party or make the campaign as a third party.
 The Negroes voted for the third party and for all the most radical planks in the platform.

 They fought with the Populist movement.
-But when Populism was defeated, there fell upon the Negroes between 1896 and about 1910 the desperate, legalised repression and persecution of the Southern states.
+But when Populism was defeated, there fell upon Ihe Negroes between 1896 and about 1910 the desperate, legalized repression and persecution of the Southern states.

 Some of us think it is fairly clear that the Garvey movement came and looked to Africa because there was no proletarian movement in the United States to give it a lead, to do for this great eruption of the Negroes what the Civil War and the Populist movement had done for the insurgent Negroes of those days.

 And now what can we see today?
-Today the Negroes in the United States are organised as never before.
-There are more than half a million in the NAACP, and in addition to that, there are all sorts of Negro groups and organisations "” the churches in particular "” every single one of which is dominated by the idea that each organisation must in some manner or another contribute to the emancipation of the Negroes from capitalist humiliation and from capitalist oppression.
-So that the independent Negro movement that we see today and which we see growing before our eyes is nothing strange.
+Today the Negroes in the United States are organized as never before.
+There arc more than half a million in the NAACP and, in addition to that, there are all sorts of Negro groups and organizations – the churches in particular – every single one of which is dominated by the idea that each organisation must in some manner or another contribute to the emancipation of the Negroes from capitalist humiliation and from capitalist oppression.
+So that the independent Negro movement that we see today and which we see growing before our eyes – is nothing strange.
 It is nothing new.
-It is something that has always appeared in the American movement at the first sign of social crisis.
+It is something that has always appeared in the American movement at the first serious sign of social crisis.

 It represents a climax to the Negro movements that we have seen in the past.
-From what we have seen in the past, we would expect it to have its head turned towards the labour movement.
+From what we have seen in the past, we would expect it to have its face turned towards the labor movement.
 And not only from a historical point of view but today concrete experience tells us that the masses of the Negro people today look upon the CIO with a respect and consideration that they give to no other social or political force in the country.
-To anyone who knows the Negro people, who reads their press "” and I am not speaking here specially of the Negro workers "” if you watch the Negro petty bourgeoisie – reactionary, reformist types as some of them are in all their propaganda, in all their agitation "” whenever they are in any difficulties, you can see them leaning toward the labour movement.
-As for the masses of Negroes, they are increasingly pro-labour every day.
+To anyone who knows the Negro people, who reads their press – and I am not speaking here specially of the Negro workers – if you watch the Negro petty bourgeoisie – reactionary, reformist types as some of them are, in all their propaganda, in all their agitation – whenever they are in any difficulties, you can see them leaning toward the labor movement.
+As for the masses of Negroes, they are increasingly pro-labor every day.
 So that it is not only Marxist ideas; it is not only a question of Bolshevik-Marxist analysis.
 It is not only a question of the history of Negroes in the US.

 The actual concrete facts before us show us, and anyone who wants to see, this important conclusion, that the Negro movement logically and historically and concretely is headed for the proletariat.
 That is the road it has always taken in the past, the road to the revolutionary forces.
 Today the proletariat is that force.
-And if these ideas that we have traced in American revolutionary crises have shown some power in the past, such is the state of the class struggle today, such the antagonisms between bourgeoisie and proletariat, such, too, the impetus of the Negro movement toward the revolutionary forces, which we have traced in the past, is stronger today than ever before.
-So that we can look upon this Negro movement not only for what it has been and what it has been able to do "” we are able to know as Marxists by our own theory and our examination of American history that it is headed for the proletarian movement, that it must go there.
+And if these ideas that we have traced in American revolutionary crises have shown some power in the past, such is the slate of the class struggle today, such the antagonisms between bourgeoisie and proletariat, such, too, the impetus of the Negro movements toward the proletariat, that it is clear that the Negro movement toward the revolutionary forces, which we have traced in the past is stronger today than ever before.
+So that we can look upon this Negro movement not only for what it has been and what it has been able to do – we are able to know as Marxists by our own theory and, our examination of American history that it is headed for the proletarian movement, that it must go there.
 There is nowhere else for it to go.

-Therefore our consideration of the independent Negro movement does not lessen the significance of the proletarian "” the essentially proletarian – leadership.
-Not at all.
-It includes it.
-We are able to see that the mere existence of the CIO, its mere existence, despite the fakery of the labour leadership on the Negro question, as on all other questions, is a protection and a stimulus to the Negroes.
+Therefore our consideration of the independent Negro movement does not lessen the significance of the proletarian – the essentially proletarian – leadership.
+Not at all. li includes it.
+We are able to see that the mere existence of the CIO, its mere existence, despite the fakery of the labor leadership on the Negro question, as on all other questions, is a protection and a stimulus to the Negroes.

-Number three, he was able thus to create divisions between whites and Negroes that allowed him to pursue his anti-union, reactionary way.
+Number 3, he was able thus to create divisions between whites and Negroes that allowed him to pursue his anti-union, reactionary way.